Raising Voices (TV series)

 Raising Voices (Ni una más) is a Spanish teen drama television miniseries based on the novel by Miguel Sáez Carral.
 It stars Nicole Wallace, Clara Galle, and Aïcha Villaverde.
 The series premiered on 31 May 2024 on Netflix.

 Plot

-The plot follows 17-year-old Alma and her friends Greta and Nata, and the events leading up to the day Alma hangs a banner at her high school reading "watch out, there is a rapist hiding in there".
+At the start of the film we see the main character, Alma putting up a sign at her school, “warning, a sexual predator is in here”, referring to her history teacher, who was a sexual predator to many, including Berta, Alma’s friend who later commits suicide after the trauma.
+After this scene at the start of the movie, we flash back, and the story begins recounting the events that led up to that moment.

 Production

 Based on the novel of the same name by Miguel Sáez Carral, the series was written by Sáez Carral along with Isa Sánchez.
 A DLO Producciones production, the miniseries was executively produced by José Manuel Lorenzo and Miguel Sánchez Carral while Eduard Cortés, David Ulloa, and Marta Font took over direction duties.

 Release

 The 8-episode miniseries debuted on Netflix on 31 May 2024.

 Reception

 Tom Ryan of The Age described it as smartly shaped and emotionally powerful.

 The series reported to have grossed millions of views in 2024 with 25.40M views in the first half of 2024, and 9.1M in the second half of the year.